8.14 Criminal Injuries Compensation Authority Claims for Looked After Children

 6. Reviewing Decisions

-If legal advice is received that the decision should be reviewed, written application for a review must be submitted within 56 days of the date of the original decision.
+If the Local Authority’s legal advice is that the decision should be reviewed, a written application for a review must be submitted within 56 days of the date of the original decision.
 A review form will be sent with the decision.
 Any additional evidence in support of the claim must be submitted.

 If it will take longer than 56 days to collect the supporting evidence, a request should be made for the time limit to be extended by up to a further 56 days.
 Such requests can be made after the expiry of the first 56 days, but such requests will only be granted if there are exceptional circumstances which meant you could not have requested an extension earlier.